move47/Network-Security-and-Measurement/Modern: Denial of Service/README.md

-### 1. What are the main contributions of this paper (”Understanding the Mirai Bot-
+### 1. What are the main contributions of this paper (Understanding the Mirai Botnet”)?
-net”)?

     The research explains the Mirai-IoT botnet phenomena and how low-power devices with pre- dictable passwords get attacked.
 Later, it employs multiple measures to track Mirai’s spread,